 Save your trip with these long-haul flight essentials!
 Let’s face it – long flights and international travel sucks.
 If you’re stuck on a plane for an extended period of time, it could leave you tired, dehydrated, uncomfortable, and even hungry.

-You can do things to cope with a long haul flight on the way to your next international destination.
-The long haul flight essentials listed below are sure to help you enjoy smooth sailing while on the flight.
+You can do things to cope with a long-haul flight on the way to your next international destination.
+The long-haul flight essentials listed below are sure to help you enjoy smooth sailing while on the flight.

 Long Haul Flight Essentials

 The real secret to remaining fresh and comfortable on a long flight starts with undergarments.
 It’s a great idea to carry an extra pair of underwear.
 Restrooms on planes may not be the best place to change, but it’s a nice thing to have if you have lounge access on a layover or as a backup once you land.

 Bombas makes it easy to nail a timeless style with their classic selection of wardrobe staples at an affordable price.
 They have a huge selection of styles and cuts to suit your personal preference.
 We love Icebreaker for their wool underwear if you’re after a more technical piece of undergarments.

 Sitting down is terrible for your circulation, so it’s great to try and stand up a number of times on a flight.
 A nice tight-fitting pair of socks helps push the blood out of your feet to aid with circulation.
 This is particularly important as you age and your circulation declines.

 We’ve learned to love our feet with a good pair of socks.
 Bombas offers a great selection of travel staples, and we love their socks!
 The high-quality socks are super comfortable and come in a fun selection of colorways and patterns.

 The most amazing thing about Bombas is that an essential item like socks is donated for every item you purchase.
 So not only do your feet and bodies thank you, but your purchase gives back too.